Go ranks and ratings

 There are various systems of Go ranks and ratings that measure the skill in the traditional board game Go.
-Traditionally, Go rankings have been measured using a system of dan and kyu ranks.
+Traditionally, Go rankings have been measured using a system of dan and kyū ranks.
 Especially in amateur play, these ranks facilitate the handicapping system, with a difference of one rank roughly corresponding to one free move at the beginning of the game.
 This system is also commonly used in many East Asian martial arts, where it often corresponds with a belt color.
-With the ready availability of calculators and computers, elo-based rating systems have been introduced.
+With the ready availability of calculators and computers, Elo-based rating systems have been introduced.
 In such systems, a rating is rigorously calculated on the basis of game results.

 Kyu and dan ranks

 Traditionally, the level of players has been defined using kyu and dan ranks.
 Kyu ranks are considered student ranks.
 Dan ranks are considered master ranks.
 Beginners who have just learned the rules of the game are usually around 30th kyu.
 As they progress, they advance numerically downwards through the kyu grades.
 The best kyu grade attainable is therefore 1st kyu.
 If players progress beyond 1st kyu, they will receive the rank of 1st dan, and from then on will move numerically upwards through the dan ranks.
 1st dan is the equivalent of a black belt in martial arts.
 The very best players may achieve a professional dan rank.

 The rank system is tabulated from the lowest to highest ranks: